MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 > A parameter that accepts pipeline input (`by Value`) will enable use of
 > **delay-bind** script blocks on all other parameters defined to accept
 > pipeline input.
 The **delay-bind** script block is run automatically during
 > ParameterBinding.
-The result is bound to parameter.
+The result is bound to the parameter.
 Delay binding
 > does **not** work for parameters defined as type `System.Object`, the
 > script block is passed through **without** being invoked.
 >